metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 The Pool administrator — the `PoolFactory` contract — can set the admin fee rate on a Pool and withdraw admin fees from a Pool.

 Admin fees are set to zero for the time being.
-They could be enabled in the future to accrue fees to the protocol.
+They may be enabled in the future to accrue fees to the protocol.

 ### Collection Collateral Filter